Skip to main content

 Duration of the project

-Projects should normally last 36 months (extensions are possible, if duly justified and through an amendment).
+Projects should normally last 36 months (extensions are possible, if duly justified and through an amendment of the grant agreement).

 Where to apply?